 Even with all of these procedures and regulations in place, accidents can still occur, and there are a number of common causes for these events.
 One of the most common causes is failure to stop machinery or equipment.
 It should seem obvious that a machine should be completely stopped and powered down before it is repaired or worked on, yet many accidents are caused by people who do not do so.
 When turned off, some people fail to then disconnect the machine from a power source.
 This may seem like a hassle, but hundreds of lives have been saved by properly disconnecting equipment from power before working on it.

 With some machines, however, it is not enough to turn it off and unplug it.
 Many pieces of large equipment can hold residual power even after unplugging, and that power needs to be drained before it is worked on.
 Surges and unexpected activity can still occur due to residual power, which can result in injury or fatality.
 Unfortunately, even when all of the previous steps are taken, sometimes workers fail to ensure no one else is at risk before turning machinery back on.
 It is important to clear an area of other people, and any tools used to work on it, before removing locks and tags and returning equipment to operation.

 When lockout/tagout procedures are followed, injuries are prevented and lives are saved.
 But ignorance or negligence of these policies can lead to serious injury and even death.
-If you or a loved one has been injured due to improper use of lockout/tagout regulations, call the New York personal injury attorneys at Wingate, Russotti, Shapiro & Halperin, LLP today at (212) 986-7353.
+If you or a loved one has been injured due to improper use of lockout/tagout regulations, call the New York personal injury attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP today at (212) 986-7353.
 We can discuss your situation, talk about any kind of claim you may be able to file, and make sure your rights are protected.
 Do not suffer for someone else’s mistake.